-- 1) Employee representative - 2) Criterion applies only to shareholder representatives - Sector = Mechanical and plant engineering in accordance with section 100(5) AktG - 4) Individuals with relevant experience (employment or several years' association or supervisory board experience) in the capital goods industry 5) Individuals with relevant experience (employment or several years' association or supervisory board experience) in one of GEAs customer industries (food, beverage, pharma, dairy processing, dairy farming, chemicals) - 6) Individuals with relevant experience in the environmental field (E).
-In particular, this includes experience related to reducing greenhouse gas emissions, energy consumption and responsible water and waste management, as well as the environmental impact of the products offered - 7) Individuals with relevant experience in the social field (S).
-This especially includes experience related to how companies deal with employees, customers, suppliers and other persons in the company's social sphere, pertaining to areas such as working conditions and occupational health and safety - 8) Individuals with relevant experience in the governance field (G).
+Employee representative Criterion applies only to shareholder representatives Sector = Mechanical and plant engineering in accordance with section 100(5) AktG Individuals with relevant experience (employment or several years' association or supervisory board experience) in the capital goods industry Individuals with relevant experience in the environmental field (E).
+In particular, this includes experience reducing greenhouse gas emissions, energy consumption and responsible water and waster anargement, as well as the environmental impact of the products offered Individuals with relevant experience in the environmental field (E).
+In particular, this includes experience reducing greenhouse gas emissions, energy consumption and responsible water and waster anargement, as well as the environmental impact of the products offered Individuals with relevant experience in the environmental field (E).
+In particular, this includes experience environmental environmental impact of the products offered Individuals with relevant experience in the environmental field (D).
+The surveiting environmental impact of the products offered Individuals with relevant experience in the environmental field (D).
+The surveiting environmental impact of the products offered Individuals with relevant experience in the environmental field (D).
+The surveiting environmental impact of units on the environmental impact of the products offered Individuals with relevant experience in the environmental field (D).
+The surveiting environmental impact of the products offered Individuals with relevant experience environmental field (D).
+The surveiting environmental impact of the products offered Individuals with relevant experience environmental field (D).
+The surveiting environmental environmental environmental environmental envintervantion environmental environmental environmental enviro a) Individuals with relevant experience in the consolid second constraints in the company's social sphere, pertaining to areas such as working conditions and occupational health and safety a) Individuals with relevant experience in the governance field (G).
+In particular, this includes experience with supervisory structures and employees, customers, suppliers and other persons in the company's social sphere, pertaining to areas such as working conditions and occupational health and safety a) Individuals with relevant experience in the governance field (G).
 In particular, this includes experience with supervisory structures and employee co-determination, risk and reputation management, and ethical business conduct